seantrott/seantrott.github.io/_posts/2020-2-4-sound-change.md

 This idea makes intuitive sense.
 If we conceive of language change as an evolutionary process subject to communicative pressures (e.g., clarity), then changes that raise opportunities for misunderstanding might be selected against.
 Under this scenario, sound changes that create homophones should be *less* likely to occur than those that don't.

 For example, in General American English, the onset phonemes */b/* and */p/* distinguish a variety of words.
-To name just a few monosyllabic pairs: pat/bat, pot/bot, pit/bit
+To name just a few monosyllabic **minimal pairs**: *pat/bat*, *pot/bot*, and *pit/bit*.
+Under the functional load hypothesis, */b/* and */p/* should be unlikely to merge because doing so would render all of those minimal pairs homophonous.

 Unfortunately, the idea is also challenging to test.
 And as Sampson (2013) points out, it's unclear exactly what the hypothesis means.
 There are many attested cases of sound changes creating homophones (such as the ones above), so it can't simply mean that sound changes *never* create homophones.
+Rather, if it is true at all, it must work in a probablistic way.

 ## Testing the hypothesis

+Recently, a group of researchers ([Wedel et al, 2013](https://www.sciencedirect.com/science/article/abs/pii/S0010027713000541)) tried to operationalize and test this hypothesis quantitatively.
+Using a large database of attested phoneme mergers across multiple languages (English, Dutch, French, German, Korean, Slovak, Spanish, and Hong Kong Cantonese), the authors asked: is the probability of two phonemes merging predicted by the number of minimal pairs differentiated by those phonemes?

+First, the authors reviewed and aggregated data about attested sound changes from the languages listed above.
+Each data point consisted of a phoneme pair, e.g., `phoneme 1` and `phoneme 2`, as well as the following information:

+- The `language` that these phonemes occurred in.
+- Whether or not those phonemes `merged` (`1/0`).
+- The `number of minimal pairs` distinguished by those phonemes.
+- The `probability` of each of those phonemes.

+In the main analysis, the authors performed [mixed effects logistic regression](https://seantrott.github.io/binary_classification_R/#logistic_regression)

 # Discussion

-Future work:
+Future work: local mechanisms?